Anindya-R0y/College_main_project/README.md

 The Dataset used for training the yolov5(in our case we used the small model, Yolov5s) model is in the following Google drive link: https://rb.gy/3m3cbi

-(Please download the dataset and there is all files that you need to run this project)
+(Please download the dataset while you're running this project.)

 -----------------------------------------------------------

-I have also provided the "custom_dataset.yaml" file in the dataset file.
-Though for necessary use I'm also uploading the file in this Repo.
+I'm also uploading "custom_dataset.yaml" file which we need to run the project, in this repo.

 -----------------------------------------------------------